Milan08S/Milan08S/README.md

 - 👋 Hi, I’m @Milan08S
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Rodin
 - 💞️ I’m looking to collaborate on a bussiness
 - 📫 How to reach me, gmail: miguesanchez82003@gmail.com